 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-The word of the Lord came to me: 'Go and proclaim in the hearing of Jerusalem: "I remember the devotion of your youth, how as a bride you loved me and followed me through the desert, through a land not sown.'"
+The word of ADONAI came to me: "Go and shout in the ears of Yerushalayim that this is what ADONAI says: 'I remember your devotion when you were young; how, as a bride, you loved me; how you followed me through the desert, through a land not sown.

 In chapter 1, the Lord touched his mouth and put His words into the prophet's mouth.
 Now, he is sent to share those words with the people in Jerusalem.
 He declares that God remembers how devoted they had been when He brought them out of their slavery in Egypt.
 He reminds them that they were in a barren land and that it was God who had brought them into a land that did not have to be cultivated.
 They went from working day and night to grow food to a place where they could just pick and eat what God had provided.
 This is a picture of our salvation as well and a reminder that we do not have to work at salvation but we must simply accept what God has provided.
 That is what Paul was talking about in Ephesians 2:8 when he reminded them that they were saved by grace.
 That is the only way that anyone ever has or ever will be saved from the coming wrath of God.